vuestorefront/storefront-ui/apps/docs/components/components/dialog.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A dialog is a window overlaid on website content for focus on primary action that requires user interaction.That is, users cannot interact with the content outside.
 ---
 # Dialog

-A dialog is a window overlaid on website content for focus on primary action that requires user interaction.
-That is, users cannot interact with the content outside.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 Dialog contains tab sequence which means, `Tab` and `Shift + Tab` do not move focus outside the dialog.
 Used to prompt the user for input or response to displayed information.

-<Generate />

 ## Props